leomchan/botkit-zulip/README.md

 });
 ```

+## BotKit Studio integration
+To use BotKit studio, obtain a BotKit studio token.
+See the [BotKit Getting Started Guide](https://botkit.ai/docs/readme-studio.html#getting-started) on how to do this.

+Once you have a token, you can set the following environment variable.

+* `BOTKIT_STUDIO_TOKEN=<BotKit Studio Token>` (optional)

 ## Running the test bot
 The testbot is intended for quickly trying out the connector during development.
 It is not intended as a template for a production bot.
 It would be preferred to follow the official Botkit [Get Started](https://botkit.ai/getstarted.html) guide and then making the modifications described above in *Creating a BotKit controller*.